 Benefits of Comparative Analysis

-Suppose you’ve been successful in taking them on this research journey.
+Suppose you are successful in taking them on this research journey.
 Now see if you can get your new friend to use the comparative analysis process.
 In my experience, most will agree, although reluctantly.
 Share the following benefits of this research process on your own beliefs.

 Slowly but reluctantly, they will see the function of myth is to lead them somewhere beyond superstition.
 When the lights come on, they will realize myth equals faith.
 And myths could be a pathway beyond religion.